mitre/aws-foundations-cis-baseline/README.md

 This baseline also requires the AWS Command Line Interface (CLI) which is available at the [AWS CLI](https://aws.amazon.com/cli/) site (at least version 2.x).

-### Minimum Permissions needed to Run this Profile
+## Minimum AWS IAM API Permissions needed to Run the Profile

 The IAM account used to run this profile against the AWS environment needs to attached through a group or role with at least `AWS IAM "ReadOnlyAccess" Managed Policy`

-### Getting MFA Aware AWS Access, Secret and Session Tokens
+## Getting MFA Aware AWS Access, Secret and Session Tokens

 You will need to ensure your AWS CLI environment has the right system environment variables set with your AWS region and credentials and session token to use the AWS CLI and InSpec resources in the AWS environment.
 InSpec supports the following standard AWS variables: